KozmikZ/PSH/readme.md

-# PSH - Pražskej Shell/Prague Shell, is a custom console written in C made solely for the people of Prague
+# PSH - Pražskej Shell/Prague Shell, is a custom console written in C made exclusively for the people of Prague
 ### So people like me can more easily understand the intricacies of a linux command line.

 ## For example: